ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/collection-api.md

 ## Collection API

-The Collection API is designed to be very extensible, allowing the use of third-party libraries for building documents (e.g. use something else than the embedded BSON library), including specific serializers and deserializers.
+The Collection API is designed to be very extensible, allowing the use of third-party libraries to build documents (e.g. use something else than the embedded BSON library).

-For example, that's the case of the [support of Play JSON](https://github.com/reactivemongo/reactivemongo-play-json), which relies on the [Play JSON library](http://www.playframework.com/documentation/latest/ScalaJson) instead.
+For example, let consider the case of the [support of Play JSON](https://github.com/reactivemongo/reactivemongo-play-json), which relies on the [Play JSON library](http://www.playframework.com/documentation/latest/ScalaJson) instead of the [BSON library](../bson/overview.html).

+*BSON collection:*

 {% highlight scala %}
 // using the default Collection implementation